Hatunruna/krokodile/README.md

 Gamepad (360 controller)

 - LeftStick to move around
+- RightStick to turn left or right
-- A to create an offspring with attributes of the parents
+- LB to create an offspring with attributes of the parents
-- LB to switch beetwen two creatures
+- X to switch beetwen two creatures
 - RB to sprint